 Mrs Finch is registered with the British Goat Society (BG) and GGBoA (PB).
 She was bred to Myles (BBGoA AM3) and is due on May 20th.
 Highlights: excellent beard, long hair mohawk, and moderately long pants.
 Very large, well-attached udder.
 Pictures of her dam (Treasured Sunrise Rosegold "Ivy") and her sire (Stumphollow Jeroboam) can be found at https://thelowerhomestead.weebly.com

-Pipi is registered with the GGBoA (AM3) and was bred to Myles (GGBoA AM3) and is due on April 23rd.
+Pipi is registered with the GGBoA (AM3) and was bred to Myles (GGBoA AM3).
+Delivered 1 doeling on April 27.
 Pipi has very long hair on her thighs, a wonderful high brow, and a small beard.
 Pip's mom, Olive, has been milking steady since February.
 A nice, long and steady lactation!
 Pictures of her dam (Ardelia Olive and her sire (Stumphollow Jeroboam) can be found at thelowerhomestead.weebly.com

 Goldie is registered with the British Goat Society (BG).
 Her status with the GGBoa would be Purebred.
 She was bred to Landmark (BG/Purebred) and is due on May 27.
 You can find milking stats and photos of her dam (Pot o' Gold) and her sire (Halfcreek MoeMoe) here: www.treasuredsunriseacres.com/Guernsey.pdf